1. The Bahmani Sultanate was founded in which year?

 98. Who was the last ruler of the Bahmani dynasty?

-a) Mahmud Shah Bahmani II
+A) Mahmud Shah Bahmani II

-b) Ahmad Shah II
+B) Ahmad Shah II

-c) Ala-ud-Din Hasan Bahman Shah
+C) Ala-ud-Din Hasan Bahman Shah

-d) Feroz Shah Bahmani
+D) Feroz Shah Bahmani

 Explanation: His weak rule marked the final decline of Bahmani power.

-99. The Bahmani Sultanate’s rule is often compared with Vijayanagara because:
+99. The Bahmani Sultanate’s rule is often compared with Vijayanagara because__________.

-a) Both were founded in the same year (1347 & 1336)
+A) Both were founded in the same year (1347 & 1336)

-b) Both collapsed in the same year
+B) Both collapsed in the same year

-c) Both were ruled by Persians
+C) Both were ruled by Persians

-d) Both patronized only Persian culture
+D) Both patronized only Persian culture

 Explanation: They were contemporary powers, often clashing for Deccan supremacy.

-100. The Bahmani Sultanate’s cultural synthesis in Deccan gave rise to:
+100. The Bahmani Sultanate’s cultural synthesis in Deccan gave rise to__________.

-a) Dakhani Urdu, Bidri art, Persian architecture
+A) Dakhani Urdu, Bidri art, Persian architecture

-b) Only Mughal culture
+B) Only Mughal culture

-c) Only Kannada and Telugu traditions
+C) Only Kannada and Telugu traditions

-d) Buddhist art forms
+D) Buddhist art forms

 Explanation: The Bahmanis left behind linguistic, artistic, and architectural legacies unique to the Deccan.